Is a tire ruined if you drive on it flat?

 The limit is 50 miles just right after the tire got punctured.
 However, you must prepare for any potential damage to your car.
 However, flat tires shouldn’t be driven long distances.
 You’ll risk damaging your vehicle more, notably the wheels, brakes, and other parts such as your suspension and steering system.

-How long can you Drive on a flat tire?
+How long can you Drive on a fix-a-flat tire?

 Can driving too fast cause flat tire?